 To the best of our knowledge and belief, no prohibited non-audit services referred to in the Audit Regulation (537/2014) Article 5.1 have been provided.

-We have been the auditor of the Company for 3 years from the election by the general meeting of the shareholders on 22 November 2018 for the accounting year 2019.
+We have been the auditor of the Company for 4 years from the election by the supervisory board on 22 November 2018 for the accounting year 2019.

 Key Audit Matters